Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ```

 ### 6.7 Rejection of bids
 A supplier (payee) can reject bids made on invoices in which she is the payee.
-To reject a bid, use `post /api/v1/reject_bid` and pass the transaction id of the bid as a parameter:
+To reject a bid, use `post /api/v1/reject_bid` and pass the following parameters:
+1. transaction id of the bid
+2. primechain address of the bidder

 Sample input
 ```